dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/julia.md

 ## Scanning DataFrames

-The DuckDB Julia package also provides support for querying Julia DataFrames.
-Note that the DataFrames are directly read by DuckDB - they are not inserted or copied into the database itself.
+The DataMiner Julia package also provides support for querying Julia DataFrames.
+Note that the DataFrames are directly read by DataMiner - they are not inserted or copied into the database itself.

-If you wish to load data from a DataFrame into a DuckDB table you can run a `CREATE TABLE AS` or `INSERT INTO` query.
+If you wish to load data from a DataFrame into a DataMiner table you can run a `CREATE TABLE AS` or `INSERT INTO` query.

 ```julia
 using DuckDB